Mr-Victor16/car-rental-system-spring/README.md

 # Car Rental System [Backend]
-Car Rental System is a project showcasing a simple car rental system.
+Car Rental System is a simple system designed to meet the needs of companies renting cars for days.
+The app allows users to browse cars available for hire and send requests for car availability on the indicated date, along with a cost calculation.
+Administrators can easily respond to inquiries and manage cars and users.

 It has been designed using a layered architecture, enabling effective management of business logic, presentation and data access.

-This repository contains only the backend part of the project.\
+This repository contains only the backend.
-For the frontend part of the project, please visit the repository - [car-rental-system-react](https://github.com/Mr-Victor16/car-rental-system-react)
+Frontend of the project - [car-rental-system-react](https://github.com/Mr-Victor16/car-rental-system-react)

 ## Technologies used
 + Spring Framework, Spring Boot, Spring Security, Spring Data JPA